tonnylegacy/alx-system_engineering-devops/0x00-shell_basics/README.md

  8-firstdelete:This script deletes the file named betty located in the /tmp/my_first_directory directory.
 It uses the rm command to remove the file.
 9-firstdirdeletion:This script deletes the directory named my_first_directory located in the /tmp directory.
 It uses the rmdir command to remove the directory.
  10-back:This script changes the working directory to the previous directory.
 It uses the cd - command to navigate back to the previous directory.
-11-lists:This script lists all files in the current directory, the parent of the working directory, and the /boot directory in long format, including hidden files.
-It uses the ls -lA command to list files with detailed information, where -l enables long format listing and -A includes hidden files.
+11-lists:This script lists all files in the current directory, the parent directory, and the /boot directory in long format, including hidden files.
+It uses the ls -la command to list files with detailed information, where -l enables long format listing and -a includes hidden files.